maxboro/guesser-game/README.md

 logging: 1
 fast_logging: 0
 reminder_period: 500
-max_n_reminds: 3
+max_n_reminders: 3
 Read all
 Settings are loaded.

-Reminds are enabled
+Reminders are enabled
 Logging is enabled
 Safe logging mode
 write you guess: 1